dentremor/Software-Defined-Infrastrucure/doku.md

 info                             IN            CNAME               www
 ```

-##### Configure reverse zone
+#### Configure reverse zone

-With the information we became above from the `dig` command, we can configure our reverse zone:
+With the information we got from above through the `dig` command, we can configure our reverse zone:

 ```conf
 ; db.rev-local